nematirani/backend-internship-resource/python/project/crawler.md

 ## Project Description
-What we want from you in this project is to extract the content of newegg.com products.
+What we want from you in this project is to extract the content of Newegg.com products.
 We want you to do this project as a REST API with the Django framework. so we have an API that extracts the content we want from the product page by calling that API.

 ## Implementation
-- Use virtualenv to handle your dependencies
+- Use Virtualenv to handle your dependencies
 - Use `Black (Python code formatter)` third-part package to clean your code on PEP 8 style
 - Use Django framework to implement REST API
 - Use MySQL database to persist product data